-- The hourly pricing model can quickly and easily get your started with IT outsourcing.
-If you don’t have many support needs, have outages or need preventative support, you can somewhat control what you’re spending on IT each month.
+- The hourly pricing model can quickly and easily get you started with IT outsourcing.
+If you don’t have many support needs, have outages, or need preventative support, you can somewhat control what you’re spending on IT each month.

 - The total amount of time spent on IT is ultimately out of your control; for example, an emergency situation such as a server failure may occur, costing your business more than it anticipated.

 - Providers who follow this model don’t typically provide proactive consulting or support and only respond to problems as they happen.

 - Many companies must limit the number of employees that can request support in order to control costs.

 Per device pricing charges customers a flat fee per month, per device supported in their environment.
 Devices generally include workstations, servers, SANs, firewalls, routers, switches, wireless access points, and more.